chicbass/chicbass.github.io/aem_ex_3.md

 3. Use allow sparingly

 >11
->Which run mode will skip the installation of demo content during an AFM installation?
+>Which run mode will skip the installation of demo content during an AEM installation?

 1. **nosamplecontent**
 2. nodemocontent